 How to Prevent Basement Flooding with Sump Pumps and Battery Backups.

 Ahhh, September…evenings are starting to get a little crisp, fall and Halloween are around the corner, and everyone seems just about ready to finally escape the heat of summer.
 Unfortunately, September also marks the beginning of hurricane season…and that means a lot of rain for the Mid-Atlantic.
 Considering July shaped up to be the wettest in Baltimore’s history, a record-breaking 16.67 inches of rain fell, compared to a normal average of 4 inches, what can we expect for September?
 A lot of flooded basements, that’s what.
-So while Halloween is so much more fun to prepare for…making sure your sump pump is up to snuff definitely needs to take priority.
+Have you taken the necessary steps to prevent basement flooding?
+Making sure your sump pump is up to snuff definitely needs to take priority.
 A few simple steps in prevention can save you the emotional and financial burden of a flooded basement.
 So let’s break it down…

 Many houses are equipped with a sump pump; in fact, most new home builds have sump pumps.
 Perhaps one of the best inventions in home convenience, a sump pump works by removing water that has accumulated in a water collecting sump basin.
 They cost anywhere from $58 to around $170 and can last an average of 5-10 years.
 More than 60% of American homes have moisture issues in their basements and a sump pump very effectively prevents flooding…if it’s running that is.
 When a storm hits, and your house loses power, your sump pump cannot operate, which makes having a battery backup for your sump pump absolutely necessary.